Originally posted 19 January 2016

-My cousin and I inherited the same bum chromosome.
-Somewhere back in family history, tiny bits of chromosomes 19 and 22 got swapped (See Who is arm22q13?).
-I am the proud owner of a hybrid and unhelpful chromosome 22 that causes 22q13 deletion syndrome (See Understanding translocations in 22q13 deletion syndrome: genetics and evolution).
-My equally unfortunate cousin has the same chromosome.
-Perhaps her’s is slightly different from mine, but it is not likely very different considering how much we know about its common source.
-In spite of having the exact same deletion, our children turned out very differently.
-Both of my kids who received this chromosome were failure to thrive babies.
-One died and the other one almost died (See photo of David).
+The person-to-person variation is especially striking when we look at how the same genetic arrangement can have very different outcomes.
+My cousin and I inherited the same abnormal chromosome.
+Somewhere back in family history, tiny bits of chromosomes 19 and 22 got swapped (see Who is arm22q13?).
+My genetics include a hybrid and unhelpful chromosome 22 that has caused 22q13 deletion syndrome in my children (see Understanding translocations in 22q13 deletion syndrome: genetics and evolution).
+My equally unfortunate cousin had the same chromosome inherited from our grandfather.
+Despite inheriting the exact same deletion, our children turned out very differently.
+Both of my kids who received this chromosome were failure-to-thrive babies.
+One died a few days after birth and the other one almost died (see photo of David, who lived).
 My cousin had no such experience.
-Her daughter has 22q13 deletion syndrome, but unlike David, she did not spend 6 years learning to walk, 9 years before oral feeding and she can talk in short sentences.
+Her daughter has 22q13 deletion syndrome, but without perinatal problems.
+Her daughter’s case of PMS is not as severe as David’s.
+For example, David does not talk at all but his cousin talks in short sentences.
 Why has virtually the exact same deletion had such different consequences?
+The effect is called phenotype variability.

 So, how do we explain these dramatic differences?
-The answer is, there are many answers.
-There are so many ways that similar deletions can have very different outcomes, that it takes a catalog of explanations to cover them.
+The answer is: there are many answers.
+There are so many ways similar deletions can have very different outcomes, that it takes a catalog of explanations to cover them.
 Here we go.

 - Loss of heterozygosity (a.k.a., hemizygosity).
 Small genetic errors occur all the time during development and in adulthood.
 Environmental factors from cosmic radiation to infections, sunburn to environmental toxins, can create small errors.
 Cells have mechanisms to repair errors, but one important hedge against serious genetic errors is the fact that we carry two of every gene (one from mom and one from dad).
-When a person or a tissue in the body has only one copy of a gene, there is a unique opportunity for uncorrected errors.
+When a person or a tissue in the body has only one copy of a gene, there is an unfortunate opportunity for errors to go uncorrected.
 22q13 deletion syndrome is the loss of some or many genes on one chromosome.
-This creates hemizygosity (“half as many copies”) for those genes.
+This creates hemizygosity (“half as many copies”) of those genes.
 Any uncorrected error in the sole remaining gene can have a dramatic effect.
 Loss of one gene, then damage to the remaining gene is sometimes called a “2nd hit”.
 The error can be global (whole body and detectable with genetic testing), or it can be local (limited to one small region of the body, or one region of the brain).
 When it is local, it is undetectable and becomes an unexplained difference.

 - Imprinting.
 Imprinting is when one of the two inherited genes is silenced (turned off).
 Angelman syndrome is an intellectual disability syndrome with a number of similarities to 22q13 deletion syndrome.
 It is caused by imprinting that turns off an important gene.
 Not much is known about how imprinting and chromosomal deletions interact, but obviously it would be a problem if the only remaining copy of a gene was inactivated through imprinting.
 It would be another unexplained difference.

 - Mosaicism and somatic mutations.
-Recent evidence shows that a genetic error can occur during development in only one small region of the brain.
-That is, some, perhaps many people have gene mutations that impact only certain areas of the brain.
+Recent evidence shows that it is possible for a genetic error to occur in one small region of the brain.
+That is, some people have gene mutations that impact only certain areas of the brain.
 These events might explain many individual variations, including things like learning disabilities.
-In the case of 22q13 deletion syndrome, these silent mutations are likely to have a much more serious effect as the added mutation may interact with one or more of the 30 to 100+ missing genes.
-In cases of SHANK3 mutation syndrome, the impact of SHANK3 may be greatly amplified by other lost genes in specific brain regions.
-Blood tests on these patients may show up as SHANK3 syndrome, but deep in the brain they may have multiple genes lost.
+In the case of 22q13 deletion syndrome, these silent mutations are likely to have a much more serious effect if they occur in the region of 22q13.
+In cases of pathogenic SHANK3 variants, the impact of SHANK3 may be greatly amplified by errors in other genes in specific brain regions.
+Blood tests often do not show mosaic/somatic errors that may occur deep in the brain.

 - Genetic regulators (elements).
-Since 2009 the ENCODE genetics project (https://www.encodeproject.org/) has sought to find the bits and pieces of DNA that regulate genes.
-Genes make up the smallest part of DNA.
-Most of DNA is made up of gene regulators.
+Since 2009 the ENCODE genetics project (https://www.encodeproject.org/) and others have sought to find the bits and pieces of DNA that regulate genes.
+Genes make up the minority of DNA.
+Most of DNA is comprised of gene regulators.
 This is very easy to understand when you realize that skin cells, brain cells, intestine cells and liver cells all have exactly the same genes.
 The difference is which genes are turned on and which are turned off.
-Skin cells know they are skin cells and only use skin cell genes.
-The DNA is regulated in each tissue to match the genetic signature necessary to make that tissue.
+Skin cells know they are skin cells and only use genes necessary for the skin.
+Brain cells only use genes necessary for brain.
+The DNA is regulated in each tissue to match the needs of that tissue.
 Chromosome 22 deletions not only knock out genes, they knock out genetic regulators.
-A 4.7 Mbase terminal deletion may not hit any more genes than a 4.8 Mbase deletion, but it may hit crucial regulator sites.
-It is even possible to hit the regulator site of a missing gene.
-That site may impact the remaining gene on the unaffected chromosome.
-Even when researchers do a whole exome sequencing, they miss most of the regulators.
-Gene regulators are not impossible to detect, but they can be very difficult to notice.
-They are a likely cause of many unexplained differences.
+A 4.7 Mb terminal deletion may not hit any more genes than a 4.8 Mb deletion, but it may hit a crucial regulator site.
+Gene regulators are not impossible to detect, but they can be difficult to study.
+Whole exome sequencing, a powerful tool for finding small genetic errors, skips over most of the gene regulators.
+Gene regulators are a likely cause of many unexplained differences.

 22q13 deletion syndrome: the hope of precision medicine